hibaoqba/ExpensesTracker/README.md

 # Expense Tracker

 This is a full-stack web application for tracking expenses and budgets.
 The application consists of a **frontend** built with Angular 18 and a **backend** built with **.NET 8**.
-It allows users to manage their expenses, track budgets, and get an overview of their financial data with various charts.
+It allows users to manage their expenses, track budgets, and get an overview of their financial data.

 ## Table of Contents